jarod4hunt/CSC395_Team-5/README.md

-# AgIle Recipe Builder
+# AgIle Recipe Maker

 ## Introduction
-AgIle Recipe Builder is a web application designed to help users generate creative, brand-themed recipes based on a list of ingredients.
+AgIle Recipe Maker is a web application designed to help users generate creative, brand-themed recipes based on a list of ingredients.
 By leveraging the powerful language model Ollama, this app provides tailored recipes in a fun and engaging format, making meal preparation easier and more enjoyable.
-Whether you're a foodie looking for inspiration or a brand aiming to showcase your products through recipes, the AgIle Recipe Builder allows users to select a brand, input ingredients, and receive a customized recipe with detailed instructions.
+Whether you're a foodie looking for inspiration or a brand aiming to showcase your products through recipes, the AgIle Recipe Maker allows users to select a brand, input ingredients, and receive a customized recipe with detailed instructions.

 The app is built using Python's Flask framework and integrates with Ollama's AI capabilities to dynamically generate recipes based on user input.
 It's designed to be lightweight, easily customizable, and scalable for any user or organization.